Go Electric Offerings for Indigenous Communities and Businesses

 The Province, in partnership with BC Hydro and FortisBC, is providing rebates for the purchase and installation of electric vehicle (EV) chargers for homes and workplaces across B.C.

 B.C.
-Indigenous communities and businesses are currently eligible for increased rebates of 75% of the costs to purchase and install charging equipment at their homes or workplaces.
+Indigenous communities and businesses are eligible for increased rebates of 75% of the costs to purchase and install charging equipment at their homes or workplaces.
 Funding levels are as follows:

 The program offers advisor and consultation services via Plug In BC for the installation of EV charging stations in MURBs and workplaces.
 The ‘EV Charging Advisor’ can provide services to help find charging solutions for a site, including onsite presentations and education, and general site consultations.